microsoft/playwright/docs/src/api/class-requestoptions.md

 and `content-type` header will be set to `application/json` if not explicitly set.
 Otherwise the `content-type` header will be set to `application/octet-stream` if not explicitly set.

+## method: RequestOptions.setFailOnStatusCode
+- returns: <[RequestOptions]>

+### param: RequestOptions.setFailOnStatusCode.failOnStatusCode
+- `failOnStatusCode` <[boolean]>

+Whether to throw on response codes other than 2xx and 3xx.
+By default response object is returned for all status codes.

 ## method: RequestOptions.setForm
 - returns: <[RequestOptions]>